 Sweet flag, also called Calamus is one of the staples used in many homes.
 Sweet flag has been a boon to the infants and toddlers.
 Sweet flag has also been used as an immune booster which prevents the infants from falling sick.
 Sweet flag is one of the effective natural remedies for head lice and nits.

-Sweet flag appears like a thin, light and dry rhizome.
+A sweet flag appears like a thin, light and dry rhizome.
 It has a unique aroma.
 Sweet flag is a non-toxic remedy for head lice and you can use it for your child without any hesitation.
 In addition, it also aids in healthy hair growth.
 Sweet flag not only kills the lice, but also the nits.

 Using sweet flag once or twice a week provides you healthy, black and lustrous hair with no traces of lice and dandruff.